cyberrangecz/docs/docs/user-guide-basic/training-agenda/training-run/linear-training-run.md

 !!! note
     If a trainee has already accessed a training run in a particular training instance and hasn't finished it yet, the training run will be resumed.
-    If a trainee finished one training run, he will not be able to start another one, unless you delete his old run.
+    If a trainee has finished one training run, he will not be able to start another one instantly.
+However, to enable another run of the same training, you can delete the old run.

 ### 2. Training Runs
 It lists all training runs of the logged-in trainee.
 Each table row represents a training run of a particular training instance (trainee can access multiple training runs within training instance).
 The training run can be unfinished or finished.
 An unfinished run can be resumed using the :material-launch:{: .blue .icon} button or entering the access token in the Access Training panel.